beyond-decentralized/AIRport/schemas/final-approach/README.md

 ## Description

 Currently contains AirEntity - the super class for all AIRport entities.
 It is it's own library to reduce code included in API stubs of AIR Apps.
-It is a schema due to AirEntity being a superclass of actual entities and thus aneed for a descriptor.
+It is a schema due to AirEntity being a superclass of actual entities and thus a need for an App descriptor (required by superclasses).